12 Best Men’s Sweatpants Review for January, 2023 (That She Will Definitely Steal) – with Buying Guide

 4. Southpole Men’s Basic Fleece Marled Jogger Pants

-Our #1 choice, the Under Armour Sportstyles, are labeled “Jogger Pants.”
-These Southpole sweatpants, though, are more what come to mind when we think “joggers.”
+Our #1 choice, the Under Armour Sport styles, are labelled “Jogger Pants.”
+These Southpole sweatpants, though, are more what comes to mind when we think “joggers.”
 They have ribbed cuffs that terminate above the ankle, making them ideal for any type of exercise where you’d want your feet and ankles to be unconstrained.

-Southpole makes these pants in 17 different colors (and seven sizes from XS to XXXL), all of them with a good-looking marled fabric look.
+Southpole makes these pants in 17 different colours (and seven sizes from XS to XXXL), all of them with a good-looking marled fabric look.
 The thin elastic waist also comes with a drawstring.
-The manufacturer describes the sweatpants as “fleece” but in reality they’re made from 100% polyester with no cotton in sight.
+The manufacturer describes the sweatpants as “fleece”, but in reality, they’re made from 100% polyester with no cotton in sight.
 So even though the material is somewhat thick, don’t expect them to be quite as soft on your skin as fleece would be.
 The review team didn’t mind the feel, though, and found these pants to be quite comfortable.

 The review team loved the comfortable feel, cool look and low price of the Southpole joggers.
 We wish they were made a little better, but buying a “spare pair” at this price isn’t a bad way to go.

 Looking closer at the Southpole Men’s Basic Fleece Marled Jogger Pants:

 These mildly-tapered sweatpants will give you a stylin’ look on the field or on the basketball court – as long as you’re not trying to run or play in them since they run a little tight.
 (That’s an exaggeration, but you get the point.)
 The black pants with a wide white stripe down the side and a white Puma logo just behind the right pocket (there are two front pockets, none in the back) look equally good on the street or in the gym.